michaelbretagne/pig_diceGame/README.md

 This version of Pig is using two players and two dices.<br>

 Each turn, you will roll the dice and his value will be added the current score.
 You can choose to hold or roll the dice again.<br><br>
+**Note:** <br>
-**Note:** <br>- If you roll a one, you will lose all the points you earned during your turn and it will become the next player's turn <br>
+- If you roll a one, you will lose all the points you earned during your turn and it will become the next player's turn <br>
 - If the roll a six twice in a row, you will lose all the points you earned during your turn and it will become the next player's turn <br>
 - If you haven't defined the winning score, the first player reaching 100 points will win the game.<br>